smdbs01/jstris-pc-mode-replay-viewer/README.md

 2. Wait a few seconds until the reponses are received.
 The replay will then show up in the viewer.

+>There's an issue with the api I use that the queue after certain number of pieces placed will not be shown.
+If you see `Replay too long`, please use the [second method](#upload-a-replay-json).

 #### ~~Upload a replay json~~

->Since this method is simply more complicated, please use [the other method above](#upload-a-replay-codeurl) unless it is not possible (when Jstris server is down).
+>Since this method is simply more complicated, please use [the other method above](#upload-a-replay-codeurl) unless it is not possible (when Jstris server is down or the replay is too long).

 1. Install [TamperMonkey](https://www.tampermonkey.net/index.php) from [Chrome Store](https://chrome.google.com/webstore/detail/tampermonkey/gppongmhjkpfnbhagpmjfkannfbllamg) or [Firefox Store](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/).
 2. Download and import [this script](./md_assets/PCReplayDownloader.js) into the TamperMonkey console (or create a new script and paste the code into it).